 What is ETIAS?

 The ETIAS is the new EU Travel Information and Authorisation System for Europe.
-The proposal for the ETIAS program was approved in 2016 and it is expected to be implemented by 2021.
+The proposal for the ETIAS program was approved in 2016 and it is expected to be implemented from the end of 2022.
 The system will require previously visa-free travelers to pre-register for travel authorization to any of the 26 Schengen Area countries, including France.
 The information provided will then be checked against security databases in order to pre-screen any risks before travelers reach EU borders.

 The aim of the ETIAS visa waiver France is to improve border control within the Schengen Area, as well as to make the permit application process more efficient.
 Some citizens who previously had to go to a consulate or embassy to get a French tourist visa will be able to complete the ETIAS France application form to obtain the France ETIAS instead.Application Form